mini-peter-hunt/better-mc/README.md

 - Mend everything in the inventory and make them unbreakable
 - Make productions (slabs and stairs) smeltable and "vineable" (if has the original recipe)
+- Make tools and armor pieces cheaply upgradable using smithing table (wooden/leather -> iron -> diamond)

 ## Known Issues

 - Mending a thing and making it unbreakable removes all NBT tags but `Unbreakable`
+- Upgrading a tool or a armor piece may remove its NBT tags.

 ## Donation